Shoulder Injuries Part 4 - Treatment Logic & Recommendations

 This book guides you through the exercises you need to rehabilitate your shoulder, elbow, wrist, and hand injuries.

-These exercises help you progress in a logical fashion through through Beginners, Intermediate, and Advanced routines, and aid in effectively building flexibility, strength and power throughout the upper body!
+These exercises help you progress in a logical fashion through through Beginner, Intermediate, and Advanced routines, and aid in effectively building flexibility, strength and power throughout the upper body!

 REFERENCES PART 4